Skip to main content

 • Quality and Accountability - establishing performance standards throughout the institution, developing measures to document effectiveness along with a commitment to continuous improvement in pursuit of excellence.

 • Integrity and Ethics - holding each member of the organization to high professional and personal standards.
-These principles are also embodied in the Statement on Professional Ethics adopted by the College’s Faculty.

 Vision